 ENG 261.
-ENGLISH LITERATURE I (3 credits)
+ENGLISH LITERATURE I (3 credits) PREREQUISITE: A grade of "C" or higher in ENG 102 or equivalent.

 This course is a survey of English literature from the Anglo-Saxon Period to the Romantic Age.
 Emphasis is placed on representative works and writers of this period and on the literary, cultural, historical, and philosophical forces that shaped these works, and that are reflected in them.
 Students will become familiar with the aesthetic and thematic aspects of these works and their historical and literary contexts.